 Widening I-85 Won’t Fix Traffic — It Will Waste $1.4 Billion

-The North Carolina Department of Transportation (NCDOT) is preparing to spend $1.4 billion to widen about 10 miles of I-85 between Gastonia and Belmont.¹ That’s roughly $140 million per mile of new lanes.
+The North Carolina Department of Transportation (NCDOT) is preparing to spend a whopping $1.4 billion to widen about 10 miles of I-85 between Gastonia and Belmont.¹ That’s roughly $140 million per mile of new lanes.

 Why widening fails